"a journey from head to heart" ©

-"I engage you with your passion, even within your current role"
+"I engage you with your passion, even within your current role, or beyond"

 Aldo does not see himself as a coach or a mentor; more as a Leadership unleashing agent.
 He believes that your best role-model is your heart and he helps you learn how to listen to your heart, unleashing the true potential of who you are.